If you can find a path with no obstacles, it probably doesn’t lead anywhere. – Frank A. Clark

 What is happening that is good?

-What would you like to have continue to happen?
+What would you like to see continue to happen?

 What are your assumptions about this?